ba-13/auto_antenna_control/progress.md

 Exporting libraries from other ROS packages, [here](https://jbohren.com/articles/modular-ros-packages#using-libraries-from-other-packages)

 Refactoring led to increased delay!
 Have to backtrace to check where the problem lies in.

+# Day 11

+Antenna is now tracking a simulated UAV.
+The UAV pose predictions are a bit weird, and have to correct publishing of either just steps or just degrees

+# Day 12

+An idea: Can include a feedback from motor control back to predictor about the average lag induced between the passing of angle target packets between them, this can lead to an improved time_horizon